bioinfodlsu/bioinfodlsu.github.io/_pages/join_us.md

 ### Join Us!
 Are you searching for a lab for your undergraduate or graduate thesis project? <br>
-Or perhaps intrigued by the mysterious and wonderful mechanisms of this phenomenon we call life?
+Or perhaps intrigued by the mysteries and wonders of this phenomenon we call life?

 We're looking for energetic and driven students who are:
 - Curious to investigate the biological mechanisms within and around us
 - Passionate in designing algorithms and developing software, pipelines, and machine learning models
-- Eager to analyze trends and unlock insights from biological data
+- Eager to analyze trends and uncover insights from biological data
 - Interested in hardware acceleration of bioinformatics algorithms

 Please go over our [projects](/projects), our [publications](/publications), and our [GitHub repositories](http://github.com/bioinfodlsu){:target="\_blank"}.